GoogleCloudPlatform/cluster-toolkit/modules/file-system/filestore/README.md

 To mount the Filestore instance you must first ensure that the NFS client has been installed and then call the proper `mount` command.

-When mounting to a Slurm resource, a `vm_instance`, or a `batch-job-template`, both of these steps are automatically handled with the use of the `use` command.
+Both of these steps are automatically handled with the use of the `use` command in a selection of HPC Toolkit modules.
+See the [compatibility matrix][matrix] in the network storage doc for a complete list of supported modules.
 See the [hpc-cluster-high-io](../../../examples/hpc-cluster-high-io.yaml) for an example of using this module with Slurm.